 3. Swim with Dolphins and Whales

 Speaking for marine life, some of the more majestic mammals gracing Niue’s waters are the acrobatic spinner dolphins.
-Easy to spot from shore, spinner dolphins can also be swam with on unique dolphin swimming tours where you’ll be pulled along with the boat to see the dolphins in action.
+Easy to spot from shore, spinner dolphins can also be swam with on snorkelling tours where you’ll be pulled along with the boat to see the dolphins in action.
 For something extra special, swimming with humpback whales is available between July and September, which is a whole other ball game swimming with these gentle giants.
-Check out your tour options in The Guide to Swimming with Dolphins in Niue and The Guide to Swimming with Whales in Niue.
+Check out your tour options in The Guide to Dolphin Watching & Swimming in Niue and The Guide to Whale Watching & Swimming in Niue.

 4. Join a Nature Tour

 It’s not just the nature underwater that captures the hearts of visitors to Niue, but also it’s the nature on land.
 Locals can show you how they have been living off the land while preserving its beauty on one of the many nature tours available.
-For instance, join Misa in Misa’s Nature Tour to learn how to make fire, taste coconuts and meet the forest-dwellers, such as flying foxes and uga (coconut crabs).
-Speaking of uga, Ope from Taue Uga Tours will show you uga in their natural environment, as well as traditional hunting techniques.
+For instance, join Taue Uga Tours to see uga (coconut crabs) in their natural environment, as well as traditional hunting techniques.
 Or head on the Ebony Forest Tour with Jack, who shares natural and cultural insights into the Niuean rainforest, as well as how he gets rare ebony wood to create amazing carvings.
-Find out more in The Guided Tours in Niue.
+Find out more in The 6 Guided Tours in Niue.

 5. Tour a Niuean Plantation

 One for the foodies, learn how Niueans grow tropical crops, such as cassava, taro, kumara, watermelon, banana and pawpaw, in a tropical plantation tour with A5 Tours.
-This 4WD tour will take you through lush rainforest and plantations where you’ll also learn how to husk a coconut and hold an uga!
+This 4WD tour will take you through lush plantations where you’ll also learn how to husk a coconut and hold an uga!
 Alternatively, learn about the complex work of growing organic vanilla on the Niue Vanilla Plantation Tour.
-Finally, learn more about the intriguing noni fruit on a Noni Farm tour in Vaiea.
-See more food-related experiences in the 10 Things to Do in Niue for Foodies.
+Finally, Niue is home to a range of local food products, from banana chips to the world’s cleanest honey.
+See more food-related experiences in the 10 Best Foodie Experiences in Niue.

 6. Sip on Fresh Fruit Cocktails and Smoothies

 Don’t worry, there are some familiarities in Niue compared to other South Pacific getaways and that’s sipping on cocktails!
 Yes, Niue does fresh fruit cocktails and smoothies particularly well, where nothing beats ending a day of exploring with a refreshing beverage.
-Enjoy sundowners at the Pool Bar of the Scenic Matavai Resort, catch happy hour at the Vaiolama Cafe on Thursday evenings, or try works from a talented mixologist at the All Relativf cocktail bar.
-See all of the bars in Niue here and check out more activities like this in the 7 Adult-Only Activities in Niue.
+Enjoy sundowners at the Pool Bar of the Scenic Matavai Resort, catch happy hour at the Vaiolama Cafe or Avi’s Ark on Thursday evenings, or try works from a talented mixologist at the All Relativf cocktail bar.
+See all of the 11 Best Bars in Niue and check out more activities like this in the 7 Child-Free Activities in Niue.

 7. Tackle Big Game on a Fishing Charter